nitroz3us/disable-windows-defender/README.md

     - [ ] Download NirSoft
     - [ ] Elevate to NT AUTHORITY\SYSTEM or TrustedInstaller

-## Future projects (?)
+## Future projects (Done)
-- [ ] Be able to disable Windows Defender without having to boot into Safe Mode
+- [x] Be able to disable Windows Defender without having to boot into Safe Mode

 ## Windows 10/11 Instructions